arribada/horizon-gui/README.md

 We provide downloadable SD .img files so you can quickly get up and running [list downloads]

-## To create a fresh installation of the GUI on Ubuntu follow our step-by-step process;
+## To create a fresh installation of the GUI on Ubuntu Server follow our step-by-step process;

+What you will need;

+    A Raspberry Pi 2, 3, or 4
+    A micro-USB power cable
+    A microSD card with the Ubuntu Server image
+    A monitor with an HDMI interface
+    An HDMI cable for the Pi 2 & 3 and a MicroHDMI cable for the Pi 4 A USB keyboard

 1. Download a 64-bit Ubuntu 18.04.4 LTS image from ubuntu.com: https://ubuntu.com/download/raspberry-pi/thank-you?version=18.04.4&architecture=arm64+raspi3

 2. Next, install SD Card Formatter and format a fresh 16GB microSD card.
-Download SD Card Formatter here https://www.sdcard.org/downloads/formatter/
+Download SD Card Formatter here https://www.sdcard.org/downloads/formatter/.
+Label the SD card name as HORIZON.

 3. Now we will write the Ubuntu .img file to the SD card.
 To do this, download Balena Etcher (https://www.balena.io/etcher/) and install.
+Before we write the .img file we need to extact it from the ZIP file we downloaded previously.
+Do this by right clicking on the ZIP file (Windows) and select "Extract here".
+When done you will be left with a 2.2GB file called "ubuntu-18.04.4-preinstalled-server-arm64+raspi3".
+This is what we will write to the SD card.

+4. Open Balena Etcher and select the SD card .img file we just extracted (ubuntu-18.04.4-preinstalled-server-arm64+raspi3).
+Click "Flash" to start writing the image file to the SD card and make yourself a cup of tea / coffee whilst it completes.

+5.